HendrikReh/cheat-at-search-october-cohort/README.md

 [*Cheat at Search with LLMs*](https://maven.com/softwaredoug/cheat-at-search) (Maven) on building LLM‑based query and content understanding.

+## Notebook Guide & Recommended Path

+The notebooks in `notebooks/` build on one another to explore how lexical search works and how LLM-driven enrichment can improve it.
+If you are new to the project, work through them in the order below:

+1. **`notebooks/tokenization.py` – Tokenization fundamentals.** Introduces lexical search concepts, shows how naive tokenization fails on case/punctuation, and demonstrates how normalization fixes matches.
+2. **`notebooks/search_array_guide.py` – SearchArray deep dive.** Expands on tokenization with custom analyzers, similarity tweaks, and multi-field query composition so you can prototype Lucene-style behaviors in Pandas.
+3. **`notebooks/analyze_bm25.py` – Baseline evaluation.** Runs a pure BM25 strategy on the WANDS dataset, surfaces low-NDCG queries, and establishes metrics you’ll reuse when comparing experiments.
+4. **`notebooks/synonyms_from_llms.py` – LLM-generated expansion.** Uses structured LLM calls to inject synonyms into the lexical pipeline and compares the results against the BM25 baseline.
+5. **`notebooks/full_qualified.py` – Structured classification boost.** Classifies queries into fully qualified taxonomy paths, folds that structure into a category-aware search strategy, and evaluates the lift over BM25.

+Running them sequentially gives you the prerequisite context for each successive experiment and mirrors the enablement arc from core lexical control to LLM-assisted ranking tweaks.

 ## Why I Am Using [marimo](https://marimo.io) Instead Of Jupyter

 Marimo better matches this project’s focus on experimentation: